 NOTE: If the assignment type is User but the assigned user is left blank, then the step will use the user designated as the Default Process Assignment as defined on the Process Properties tab.
+However, if the User assignment type is used as a conditional assignment, then the assigned user cannot be left blank.

-Role
+Role ownership assignments

-Select Role as the assignment type if you want to assign a role as the owner of plan files for the step.
-For each individual plan file, all users in the role will be evaluated to determine if they have the security permissions to become a step owner for that plan file.
+Select Role as the assignment type if you want to assign a role as the owner of plan files for the step, so that step owners are dynamically determined based on the users in the role and their permissions to plan files.

+For each individual plan file that becomes active in the step, all users in the role will be evaluated to determine if they have the security permissions to become a step owner for that plan file.
 If multiple users are eligible, then the plan file has multiple owners for the step, and any of those owners can complete the task.
 For more information on what makes a user eligible to be a step owner, see How plan file processes and security interact.